 How to Apply

 UWHS teacher applications are not open at this time.
 Contact the UWHS office if you have any questions or want to be added to a list of prospective UWHS teachers and notified when teacher applications are open.

-The standard UWHS application consists of an application form, cover letter, and resume or CV.
+The standard UWHS application consists of an application form, cover letter, resume or CV, and unofficial undergraduate and graduate transcripts.
 Some courses may require additional application materials.